19 Jul Weather in Cayman & Tropical Report

 SYNOPSIS

 Temperature: Today’s current temperature – Not available.
 See weather forecast top right of website.
-Yesterday: H 92.5°F L 78.6°F
+Yesterday: H 91.7°F L 77.6°F

 Wind direction TODAY: ENE 10-15 mph GC